moogacs/docs.buf.build/docs/bsr/usage.md

 The `buf generate` command allows you to run local plugins to generate code from remote modules hosted on the BSR.
 If you already have a workflow that invokes plugins with `protoc` then adopting `buf generate` should be straightforward.

 Add a `buf.gen.yaml` file and list all the plugins as well as their options.
-Here is a quick example that will generate C++ and Java code.
+Here is a quick example that generates C++ and Java code.

 ```yaml title=buf.gen.yaml
 version: v1